RosettaCommons/documentation/rosetta_basics/file_types/constraint-file.md

 ...
 ```

 Generally speaking, the Constraint\_Type will contain a type, defining what sort of value to be constrained (distance, angle, dihedral, etc), and a series of atom and/or residue labels defining a specific quality to be constrained.
 Residue numbers are assumed to be in Rosetta numbering (from 1, no gaps), not PDB numbering.
-If you want PDB numbering, pass the chain letter immediately after the residue number (no spaces), residue 30 of chain A would be "30A", even if it is the first residue in the PDB (Rosetta numbering "1").
+If you want PDB numbering, pass the chain letter immediately after the residue number (no spaces): residue 30 of chain A would be "30A".
+You cannot pass insertion codes through this mechanism; you'll need the renumbered pose.
 Not all constraint types can take PDB numbering.

 The Constraint\_Def will define function by which the constraint is constrained, to answer the question: what should the score of the constraint be when the constrained value has a deviation of X units?